 One of the easiest ways to save money on gas is to earn free gas cards.
-The two best ways are by using Swagbucks and MyPoints.
+The two best ways are by using Swagbucks and InboxDollars.

 Swagbucks is a site that pays users for doing simple tasks online such as taking surveys, shopping online, or by watching videos.
 They award points for every task completed, which you can redeem for gift cards to Sunoco, Exxon Mobil, or Chevron gas stations.

-MyPoints is a website that allows you to earn points for shopping at certain stores.
+InboxDollars is another website that allows you to earn points for doing micro-tasks such as taking surveys.
 When you earn enough points, you can trade them in for gift cards at major gas stations.

 Another easy way to save money on gas is by carpooling with friends, neighbors, or coworkers.
 Create a carpool for daily activities like commuting to work, driving kids to school or activities, or even running errands.
 This will help cut your fuel costs significantly.

 Gas-saving hacks are helpful, but the most effective way to lower your gas spending is to choose a car with good gas mileage.
 Before you go buy a new or new-to-you used car, make sure to do a quick Google search to see check the car’s average miles per gallon (MPG).
 The better the mileage, the more you’ll save.

 Drive cautiously and check tire pressure

 Bad driving habits not only can be dangerous, but they can cost you in wasted gas.
 Accelerating rapidly is one way many drivers consume more gas than necessary.
 You should check your tire pressure and alignment every few months and especially before you take a road trip.
 When tires get out of alignment, your car will waste energy and be less fuel-efficient.